Committees

 Committees of the Whole House

 These include all MLAs and they meet in the legislative chamber.
-If the House recesses to sit as one of these committees, the Mace is placed under the table, the Speaker leaves the chamber, and the Chairman of the Committee of the Whole, the Deputy Speaker, takes his place at the head of the table.
+If the House recesses to sit as one of these committees, the Mace is placed under the table, the Speaker leaves the chamber, and the Chair of the Committee of the Whole, the Deputy Speaker, takes the Speaker's place at the head of the table.
 The Rules of the House apply, but there is no limit on the number of times a member may speak.

 View committees of the whole house.